Indoors & around the home

 Snow and ice on your natural gas meter can create a build-up on the regulator.
 This can block the vent and allow excess gas pressure into your home, or put stress on the meter piping and cause a gas leak.

-- Ensure proper air circulation around your furnace by keeping it clutter-free.
+- Ensure proper air circulation around your furnace, pipes, and appliances by keeping the area clutter-free.

-- Never use gasoline or other flammable vapours or liquids near your natural gas furnace or water heater.
+- Never use or store gasoline, flammable vapours or liquids, or combustible materials near your natural gas furnace or water heater.

 - Check the flame of all natural gas appliances regularly – it should be blue.
-A yellow flame may be a sign of carbon monoxide.
+A yellow flame may be a sign of carbon monoxide (CO).